-In-house coding is used to construct the indicators included in CLD (Skaaning 2008; Møller and Skaaning 2014b); the Bjørnskov-Rode Regime Data (Bjørnskov and Rode 2018); LIED (Skaaning, Gerring and Bartusevičius 2015); MFD (Whitten-Woodring and Van Belle (2014; 2017); Polity IV (Marshall, Gurr and Jaggers 2015) and PTS (Wood and Gibney 2010).
+In-house coding is used to construct the indicators included in CIRIGHTS (Cingranelli, Filippov and Skip 2019), CLD (Skaaning 2008; Møller and Skaaning 2014b); the Bjørnskov-Rode Regime Data (Bjørnskov and Rode 2018); LIED (Skaaning, Gerring and Bartusevičius 2015); MFD (Whitten-Woodring and Van Belle (2014; 2017); Polity V (Marshall and Gurr 2020) and PTS (Wood and Gibney 2010; Gibney et al. 2020).

-The CLD, BRRD, LIED and MFD data sets draw on information found in written sources, such as electoral observation reports, human rights reports, academic volumes and articles, and information from news media.
+The CIRIGHTS, CLD, BRRD, LIED and MFD data sets draw on information found in written sources, such as electoral observation reports, human rights reports, academic volumes and articles, and information from news media.
 The relevant information is then transformed into indicator scores following the specific guidelines used for each data set.
-All of these data sets are supplemented by systematic inter-coder reliability tests that generally indicate very high reproducibility.
+All of these data sets are supplemented by systematic intercoder reliability tests that generally indicate very high reproducibility.

-The remaining indicators rely on observational data compiled by V-Dem, UNESCO, FAO, Global Health Data exchange (GHDx) and the UN Statistics Division.
+The remaining indicators rely on observational data compiled by V-Dem, UNESCO, Institute for Statistics (UIS), FAO and Institute for Health Metrics and Evaluation (IHME).